microsoft/pxt-calliope/docs/examples/pi-montecarlo.md

 ### Making and counting dots

-To make the "dots" we can randomly make a value and see if it would fit as a coordinate with in the shape we're trying to fill.
+To make the "dots" we can randomly make a value and see if it would fit as a coordinate within the shape we're trying to fill.
 If it fits, increase the count of dots and try to make more for some amount of time.
 The more dots created, the better the accuracy of our value for ``area ratio``.

 ### Monte Carlo method